How Can We Create Meaningful Innovations?

 Very likely innovators are first overwhelmed and confused by the many perspectives and the complexity of the challenge they are approaching.
 But at some point all the build-up complexity reaches a stage at which everything suddenly makes sense and feels simple again.
 Having reached this point, teams can come up with one sentence or one word which nails the essence of their idea.
 This will seem both intellectually and emotional right.

 There is an inherent connection between inner and outer innovation: as we don’t see the world “the world out there”, but it only appears “in” us, on our inner screen, we need to build up our inner complexity in order to be able to see and deal with outer complexity.
 In this way, the maybe esoteric demand, that we need to be able “to feel the system”, becomes part of a necessary skill set for navigating in complexity.
-This means for companies: if you want to truly innovate on the outside, you need to go on an inner learning journey yourself during which you will transform your own identity and your view of the world (link to an article on innovation and identity yet to be written).
+This means for companies: if you want to truly innovate on the outside, you need to go on an inner learning journey yourself during which you will transform your own identity and your view of the world.

 The Key Brand Principle